Skip to main content

 cd ~/klipper && rm -rf ~/klipper/.config && rm -rf ~/klipper/out && make menuconfig

-• Among these, rm -rf ~/klipper/.config && rm -rf ~/klipper/out deletes previous compilation data and firmware.
+• The command rm -rf ~/klipper/.config && rm -rf ~/klipper/out deletes previous compilation data and firmware.

 • make menuconfig is for compiling the firmware.
-After execution, the following interface should appear:
+After execution, the interface below should appear.

 Loading...